 In addition to the regional gas and electricity comparison tools, there are some private CREG-approved comparison tools.
-At the moment, EnergyPrice.be is the only price comparison tool approved by CREG.
+At the moment, EnergyPrice.be is the first price comparison tool approved by CREG.
 It offers the following benefits:

 The CREG label guarantees that the organisation accessed is independent from the electricity and gas suppliers.

 To qualify for this certification, the platform must: